robiulhassanshakil/BookKeeping/README.md

 ## Prerequisites
 - .NET 7 SDK
 - SQL Server 2019
-- Access to the BookKeeping database backup file located in the `DataBaseBackup` folder.
+- Access to the BookKeeping database backup file located in the `DatabaseBackup` folder.

 ## Setup
 1. Clone the repository to your local machine.